superwf/fxios/README.md

 {
   base: '/api', // like axios baseURL, default is ''
   // other param for the fetch default param
-  // expect base，other param must be acceptable for origin window.fetch
+  // except 'base'，other props must be acceptable for origin window.fetch
   // see https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API
   credentials: 'include',
   redirect: 'manual',